 The exchanger has at least one exhaust air intake register.
-Exhaust air registers should be placed where the humidity level is high, such as bathrooms, laundry rooms, and kitchens.
-However, do not install in areas of extreme humidity such as steam showers, jacuzzi rooms, indoor pools and solariums.
+Exhaust air registers should be placed where the humidity level is highest, such as bathrooms, laundry rooms, and kitchens.
 Kitchen exhaust grilles must never be connected to the range hood.
 Do not install an exhaust grille ducted to the HRV/ERV in a cooking area, defined by the area above or inside a 45-degree angle projected outwards from the cooking element closest to the exhaust grille.
 See figure below.